Mosby's Diagnostic and Laboratory Test Reference

 - UNIQUE!
 Each test entry begins on a new page, making tests easy to find.

-- Alphabetically organized tests offer quick reference with A-to-Z thumb tabs, so you’ll never have to search for a test by having to first determine its correct category or body system.

-- User’s Guide to Test Preparation and Performance provides an overview and guidelines for each type of laboratory test and diagnostic procedure, so you can minimize worry about having to repeat a test due to an error.

-- Normal findings for adult (male and female), elderly, and pediatric patients are included where applicable.
+- Normal findings for adult (male and female), elderly, and pediatric patients are included where applicable to provide complete clinical data.

 - Increased and decreased abnormal findings are highlighted with directional arrows.